MediScribe/docjet-mobile/docs/current/job_presentation_layer.md

     Repository -- Emits --> JobEntity

-    JobListCubit -- Maps Job to --> JobViewModel JobDetailCubit -- Maps Job to --> JobViewModel JobViewModel -- Used in --> JobListState
+    JobListCubit -- Maps Job to --> JobViewModel JobViewModel -- Used in --> JobListState
-    JobViewModel -- Used in --> JobDetailState

     %% Action Flow (Simplified)
     UI -- Triggers Action --> ActionUC